Frequently Asked Questions

 What is impact noise?

-Impact noise is sound that travels through the fabric of a building travelling from one room to another
+Impact noise is sound that travels through the fabric of a building travelling from one room to another.

 What is airborne noise?